ChuckM/stm32f469i/demos/ltdc/README.md

 -------------

-This demo creates some simple graphic images on the LCD attached to the board, other demos are more sophisticated.
+This demo creates some simple graphic images on the LCD attached to the board.

-The relevant bit here is that this version of the ST Micro F4 series sports a MIPI Compliant DSI interface.
-What that means is that you can drive an 800 x 480 display with just four pins on the chip.
-That is pretty cool, but in order to use it you have to first configure the LTDC to display your screen, and then you have to program the DSI unit to take that output and encode it as a MIPI stream and send it over to the display.
-That makes screen setup more complicated than one might hope.
+The interesting  bit here is that this version of the ST Micro F4 series sports a MIPI Compliant DSI interface.
+What that means is that you can drive an 800 x 480 display with just four dedicated pins on the SOC chip.
+That is pretty cool, and it frees up pins for other things.
+The down side is that its pretty stupidly complicated.

-Setup is needlessly complex, I used a small perl script to extract the initialization instructions that are sent to the LCD.
-That resulted in a pretty simple state machine for initializing the LCD display through the DSI's "Generic" packet interface.
+To make the display work you first have to configure the DSI Host.
+This sends things to the display on your behalf.
+Then you have to configure the LTDC, internally the DSI is connected to the LTDC through something called the DSI Wrapper.
+Once the LTDC is configured you can configure the DSI Wrapper.

+Now that the thing is plumbed, you can send set up codes to the LCD using the DSI "generic" packet interface.
+I used a small perl script (`extract-init-from-code.pl`) which read through the code in the STM32Cube source for the display, and pulled out the 181 different packets you have to send (and exactly right) to get the display to wake up.
+Apparently nobody has heard of serial eeproms for configuration data between the controller IC and the display **that is soldered too it.**

+## Operation

+This demo will talk to you on the serial port the board presents to the host computer.
+Serial details are 576008N1 for use with gnu screen or hyperterminal or putty or whatever.